grodz21/gridtalk/README.md

 ## Acknowledgments

-* Hat tip to my mentors Patrick Namasondhi and John Paul Devries who were of a big help throughout the whole project.
+* Hat tip to my mentors Patrick Namasondhi and John-Paul DeVries who were of a big help throughout the whole project.